DanielCarlos231-FoxPro/FoxcodePlus/README.md

 Since then I have added to this project the following functionalities
 * Auto-closing { } and () - It already had that working with " ", ' ' and [ ]
 * Showing variables stored in memory at run time - Before, it would show only the variables inside the current opened PRG.
-* Show Tables/Cursor fields that have been given another name in the SELECT
 * Correction of some bugs like:
 * Now, when the user types an alias of a table in a VFP Select and then presses the dot, the IntelliSense opens with the list of fields belonging to that alias of the table.